eclipse-tractusx/puris/docs/user/User_Guide.md

 Upon clicking the "create production" button, a popup will prompt the user to enter the details for the new production output.
 The material number and site for the production output will be pre-filled for the user based on the filters they have currently selected.

-To add a new production output the user:
+To add a new production output, the user:

 1. Enters the estimated time of completion
 2. Selects the customer to allocate the production to
 3. Enters the quantity produced
 4. Selects the unit of measurement
-5. (Optional) Fills the Order Position Reference
+5. (Optional) Fills the order position reference
 6. Clicks the "save" button

-A notification in the top right of the user's screen will inform them if saving was successful.
+A notification in the top right of the user's screen will inform them, if saving was successful.
 Afterwards the user will see the newly added production output reflected in their site data overview.

 #### Adding deliveries